 Here we propose a complementary approach that circumvents some of the above subtleties while elucidating the physical interpretation of the QNM spectral instability~\cite{Jaramillo:2020tuu,Destounis:2021lum,Gasperin:2021kfv,Boyanov:2022ark,Jaramillo:2022kuv,Sarkar:2023rhp,Destounis:2023nmb,Arean:2023ejh,Cownden:2023dam,Destounis:2023ruj,Courty:2023rxk,Boyanov:2023qqf,Cao:2024oud,Cardoso:2024mrw}.
-We show that the BH greybody factors~(GFs) --~functions characterizing the tunneling probability of perturbations through the BH effective potential~\cite{Hawking:1975vcx}~-- are stable under small deformations of the background and are associated with quantities that can be obtained by a superposition of QNMs, despite the latter being spectrally unstable.
+We show that the BH greybody factors~(GFs) --~functions characterizing the tunnelling probability of perturbations through the BH effective potential~\cite{Hawking:1975vcx}~-- are stable under small deformations of the background and are associated with quantities that can be obtained by a superposition of QNMs, despite the latter being spectrally unstable.
 Thus, our analysis unveils a remarkable interplay: spectrally unstable QNMs conspire to produce stable observables.
 An analogous result was recently obtained for the scattering cross-section using (spectrally unstable) Regge poles~\cite{Torres:2023nqg}.
 Moreover, the stability of wave scattering amplitudes was discussed in analogy with the phase shift of the $S$-matrix in a quantum system~\cite{Kyutoku:2022gbr}.

 Recently, the GFs were shown to describe the spectral amplitude of the ringdown signal at frequencies higher than that of the fundamental QNM~\cite{Oshita:2022pkc,Oshita:2023cjz,Okabayashi:2024qbz}.
-Our results, together with~\cite{Oshita:2022pkc,Oshita:2023cjz,Okabayashi:2024qbz}, suggest a route to an alternative study of the BH ringdown using the GFs; quantities that form stable ringdown observables and evade a variety of thorny aspects that QNMs exhibit.
+Our results, together with~\cite{Oshita:2022pkc,Oshita:2023cjz,Okabayashi:2024qbz}, suggest a route to a complementary study of the BH ringdown using GFs; quantities that form stable ringdown observables and evade some debatable aspects that QNMs exhibit.
 Henceforth we use $G=c=1$ units.

-{\bf Stability of BH GFs.} For clarity, we consider perturbations of a spherically symmetric BH in the Regge-Wheeler-Zerilli formalism~\cite{Regge:1957td,Zerilli:1970se}, although our analysis can be straightforwardly extended to rotating spacetimes using Teukolsky's formalism~\cite{Teukolsky:1973ha,Press:1973zz}.
+{\bf Stability of BH GFs.} We consider perturbations of a spherically-symmetric BH in the Regge-Wheeler-Zerilli formalism~\cite{Regge:1957td,Zerilli:1970se}, although our analysis can be straightforwardly extended to rotating spacetimes using Teukolsky's formalism~\cite{Teukolsky:1973ha,Press:1973zz}.